RefReps/RefReps-Education/Documentation/User.md

 2. In the edit curriculum page, click the "Add New Section" button ![add-section-button](https://github.com/mkidd04/RefReps-Education/blob/main/Documentation/add-section-button.png)
 3. A dialog box will appear, enter the desired section name, and click the submit button to finish the section creation process <br> ![add-section-dialog](https://github.com/mkidd04/RefReps-Education/blob/main/Documentation/add-section-dialog.png)
 4. The section name will populate the screen when completed
+5. Click the "finish button" at the bottom of the page to finish the curriculum editing process

 ### Add Module to a Section
 1. Refer to the first step of the last instruction to get to the edit curriculum page